-Applications for this session are no longer being accepted
+Applications for this session will be accepted through June 30, 2015

 - Build confidence and learn about their strengths through teamwork.

 - Enhance their ability to interact, discuss, argue, debate and give oral presentations

 - Enhance their communications and leadership skills